seveelly/portfolio/content/featured/SpotifyProfileV2/index.md

   - Styled Components
 ---

-Having struggled with understanding how the Spotify OAuth flow works, I decided to take the and build a spotify connected app.
+Having struggled with understanding how the Spotify OAuth flow works, I decided to take the challenge and build a spotify connected app.